mcomm13/ionic-web/README.md

 # ionic-web

-Personal web app with Ionic
+A personal web site created by Michael Commendatore using the Ionic Framework